 Clients that help your business achieve your target margin fall in the “Good Money Client” category.
 They have a good relationship with you and feel like they’re paying for a service and results they wouldn’t have been able to achieve on their own.
 You’re happy and so are they!

 On the other hand, you have clients that are perpetually unhappy no matter what you offer them.
-They drag your business down it’s not easy to get out of what soon becomes a downward spiral including decreasing margins.
+They drag your business down, and it’s not easy to get out of what soon becomes a downward spiral including decreasing margins.
 The amount of energy and resources you need to put into a bad fit client is seldom worth the effort.
-If you have cash flow issues, you can be tempted to close less than optimal business, but this will almost always comes back to bite you.
-Margins, productivity, profits and cash flow can be impacted in many ways not to mention keeping your most valuable assets - your employees - happy.
+If you have cash flow issues, you can be tempted to close a less than optimal business, but this will almost always come back to bite you.
+Margins, productivity, profits, and cash flow can be impacted in many ways, not to mention keeping your most valuable assets - your employees - happy.

 Focus on “Selling” – Selling to the “Right” Client